nnirror/facet/README.md

 ---
 - **pluck** ( _frequencyPattern_, _duration_ = 1 second, _damping_ = 0, _feedback_ = 0.5 )
 	- generates a Karplus-Strong type string pluck emulation at `frequencyPattern` Hertz, lasting for `duration` samples. `damping` and `feedback` values should be between 0 and 1.
-	- Output range is from -1 - 1.
+	- output range is from -1 - 1.
 	- example:
 		- `$('example').pluck(440,n4,rf(),rf()).play(); // different 440 Hz quarter note pluck each time`
 		- `$('example').pluck(_.ramp(100,2000,300),n1,0,0.99).play(); // ramp from 100Hz to 2000 Hz over 300 values`
 ---
 - **rect** ( _frequencyPattern_, _duration_ = 1 second, _pulse_width_ = 0.5, _samplerate_ = default_sample_rate )
 	- generates a rectangle wave at `frequencyPattern` Hertz, with a pulse width defined by `pulse_width`,  lasting for `duration` samples, at the sample rate defined by `samplerate`.
-	- Output range is from -1 - 1.
+	- output range is from -1 - 1.
 	- example:
 		- `$('example').rect(440,n4,rf()).play(); // 440 Hz rectangle wave for a quarter note, different bandwidth each time`
 		- `$('example').rect(_.ramp(10,2000,300)).play(); // ramp from 10Hz to 2000 Hz over 300 values`